null

 Polyphenols: These are a group of potent antioxidant compounds that are normally found in plants and berries.
 Many of the foods we consume contain polyphenols and examples include olive oil, black tea, green tea, grapes and organic dark chocolate.

 Resveratrol is a polyphenol derived from berries, which is now being extensively studied to determine how it fights ageing and prolongs lifespan.
 Resveratrol penetrates the centre of the cell’s nucleus where it not only helps protect the DNA from free radical damage but it also stimulates energy production within the cells.
 Reduced cellular energy production is associated with decreased longevity.
-It is for these reasons that I recommend the use of Optimised Resveratrol by Life Extension.
+It is for these reasons that I recommend the use of Optimized Resveratrol Elite by Life Extension.

 Vitamin B12: Many experts believed that vitamin B12 deficiency was solely associated with vegetarians since plant sources have virtually no vitamin B12.
 This belief was incorrect because vitamin B-12 deficiency is actually widespread and the older you get, the more likely you are to be deficient.
 There are two reasons for this: firstly, the digestive system ages with you and hence it becomes difficult to absorb all nutrients as we age, and that includes vitamin B-12.
 However, the main causal factor for this deficiency is the loss of the ability of the stomach to produce a protein called intrinsic factor which binds with vitamin B12 and allows its absorption in the intestine.